kishangowda08a/rockpaper/README.md

 # rockpaper
-This is a Basic JavaScript MiniProject.

-this is a html  and css frontend  project
+This is a html  and css frontend  project

 # Teacher
 Kishan Gowda